ibm-cloud-docs/solution-tutorials/smart-data-lake.md

 # Build a smart data lake using object storage

-In this tutorial, you will create a data lake for your organization using {{site.data.keyword.cos_full_notm}}.
+In this tutorial, you will create a data lake for your organization using {{site.data.keyword.cos_short}}.
 By combining {{site.data.keyword.cos_short}} and SQL Query, data analysts can query data where it lies using SQL.
 You'll also leverage the SQL Query service in a Jupyter Notebook to conduct a simple analysis.
 When you're done, allow non-technical users to create their own charts using {{site.data.keyword.dynamdashbemb_notm}}.

 ## Objectives